opencollective/opencollective-frontend/README.md

 ### Prerequisite

-1. Make sure you have Node.js version 14.x and NPM version 6.x.
-Verison 7 of NPM is currently not supported, because it changes the contents of the lockfile, see [issue #4177](https://github.com/opencollective/opencollective/issues/4177) for details.
+1. Make sure you have Node.js version 16.x and NPM version 8.x.

-- We recommend using [nvm](https://github.com/creationix/nvm): `nvm use`.
+- We recommend using [nvm](https://github.com/creationix/nvm): `nvm install && nvm use`.

 ### Install